Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Dispense
 --------

 To dispense liquid from a pipette tip, call the :py:meth:`.InstrumentContext.dispense` method.
-This method lets you specify the dispense volume in µL, the well location, and pipette flow rate.
+Using this method, you can specify the dispense volume in µL, the well location, and pipette flow rate.
 Other parameters let you position the pipette within a well.
 For example, this snippet tells the robot to dispense 200 µL into well location B1.

 .. code-block:: python

     pipette.dispense(200, plate['B1'])

-If the pipette doesn’t move, you can also specify an additional dispense action without including a location.
+If the pipette doesn’t move, you can specify an additional dispense action without including a location.
 To demonstrate, this code snippet pauses the protocol, automatically resumes it, and dispense a second time from location B1.

 .. code-block:: python